 The coins available in this proof set and in all sets and individual coins available in the numismatic programme (with the exception of the Brilliant Uncirculated Set) differ from Barbadian circulation coins as a result of the minting process.
 Whereas circulation coins are mass-produced, Barbados’ numismatic coins are individually struck, thereby ensuring greater quality.

-In recent years, the Central Bank has shifted focus from sets to individual coins, including the Barbados: Home of the Masters coins series, which featured coins – available in either gold or silver – bearing the likeness of the Right Excellent Sir Garfield Sobers and the world renowned Three W’s (Sir Clyde Walcott, Sir Everton Weekes and Sir Frank Worrell).
+In recent years, the Central Bank has shifted focus from sets to individual coins, including the Barbados: Home of the Masters cricket coins series and the 50th Anniversary of the Independence of Barbados coins.